tech-doctor/React-Hooks/README.md

 ### Description:
-A mini web app built to exercise the implementation of React functional component and hooks
+A mini web app built to exercise the implementation of React functional component and hook. it fetches  data of specific resources
+(Posts, Users, and Todos) from [JSoN placehoder API](https://jsonplaceholder.typicode.com/) and displays it on the browser on state change.

 ### Technology stack:
 * ReactJS